chirgjn/babitz-backend/README.md

 # Babitz

-This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).
+This application is the api server for Babitz.
+This application is created using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the
+[initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).

 ## Install dependencies